fiqus/fp-beam-talk/slides.md

 <br />
 The BEAM provides supervisor **strategies** to describe HOW to restart processes:

-* `:one_for_one` - if a child process terminates, only that process is restarted.
+* `one_for_one` - if a child process terminates, only that process is restarted.

-* `:one_for_all` - if a child process terminates, all other child processes are terminated and then all child processes (including the terminated one) are restarted.
+* `one_for_all` - if a child process terminates, all other child processes are terminated and then all child processes (including the terminated one) are restarted.

-* `:rest_for_one` - if a child process terminates, the terminated child process and the rest of the children started after it, are terminated and restarted.
+* `rest_for_one` - if a child process terminates, the terminated child process and the rest of the children started after it, are terminated and restarted.
 ---

 # Elixir